chris-pearce/backpack.css/README.md

 ## What it does

-- Applies sensible form element resets, normalisations, and fixes, e.g.: _remove all user-agent styles from buttons_.
+- Applies sensible form element resets, normalisations, and fixes, e.g. _remove all user-agent styles from buttons_.
-- Applies sensible interactive styles, e.g.: _avoid 300ms click delay on touch devices_.
+- Applies sensible interactive styles, e.g. _avoid 300ms click delay on touch devices_.
 - Applies foundational print styles.
+- Applies a system font including monospace fonts.
 - Applies the nicer `border-box` value for the `box-sizing` property to all elements.
-- Applies sensible OpenType features, e.g.: _enables lining numerals, tabular numerals, and slashed zero, for table content_.
+- Applies sensible OpenType features, e.g. _enables lining numerals, tabular numerals, and slashed zero, for table content_ (see [OpenType features](#opentype-features) below).
 - Makes all images and videos responsive.
 - Removes margins, paddings, and borders from all elements except `<input>` so that everything is on an even playing field.
 - Removes list bullets.